hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-env-base/README.rst

     compute: Builds image for HPC compute node
     sms: Builds image for HPC sms node.

+DIB_HPC_SSH_PUB_KEY
+  :Required: no
+  :Default: /home/.ssh/
+  :Description: for sms node it will generate keys and copy authorized keys to this
+    path DIB_HPC_SSH_PUB_KEY for compute node, it copies autorized_keys from DIB_HPC_SSH_PUB_KEY, and copy to /root/.ssh/

 .. note::
     This element only tested on CentOS7